Given Questionable Content's length and the artist's interests, lots:

 - Marigold's hair in #1738 looks an awful lot like Chiyo-chan's.

 - Marigold wearing a Haruhi Suzumiya sweatshirt and one of the people in line wearing a Death Note shirt.
+Another person has a Domo wallet.

 - To Neon Genesis Evangelion when Dale pulls the Gendo pose.
 He's also a fan of Haruhi Suzumiya, going by the poster behind him.